 Have you ever wanted to visit a place with a beautiful amalgamation of architecture and art?
 If yes, then you need to visit Jaipur.
-Patrika Gate in Jaipur one such place.
+Patrika Gate in Jaipur is one such place.
 It is the most Instagram worthy place in Jaipur.
 This magnificent building features high on the list of Instagrammers, travelers, and fashion bloggers.
 Consequently, it is one of the most popular places for photo-shoots in Jaipur.
 The perfect symmetry of the building and an assortment of pastel-colored interiors are just right for a beautiful photographic opportunity.
 There is little doubt that people instantly fall in love with this building.

 Patrika Gate Guide